-Atlantic salmon (Salmo salar) are a large, silvery salmon species with small black spots over most of the body, with the colour changing to a deep bronze when spawning.
-Colour can be highly variable, however with brown, green, or blue shades being possible on the back, and sometimes during spawning reddish spots are seen on the head and body.
-More details on identifying Atlantic salmon will shortly be available in a downloadable fact sheet from this web site.
+Atlantic Salmon (Salmo salar) are a large, silvery species of salmon with small black spots over most of the body, with the colour changing to a deep bronze when spawning.
+Colour can be highly variable, however, with brown, green, or blue shades possible on the back, and sometimes during spawning reddish spots are seen on the head and body.
+Use this fact sheet to help you distinguish Atlantic Salmon from other salmon and trout species in Lake Ontario.

 Average sizes of 18 inches and 2-4 pounds were probably typical in the historical population of Lake Ontario.
-A 35 inch, 24.3 pound fish caught in 1989 is the Ontario record for the species, and came from New York’s put-grow-take program for Atlantic salmon.
+A 35 inch, 24.3 pound fish caught in 1989 is the Ontario record for the species, and came from New York’s put-grow-take program for Atlantic Salmon.
 Old records suggest fish up to almost 45 pounds were occasionally caught.

-Sea-running Atlantic salmon are found from the Arctic Circle to Portugal, from northern Quebec and the northeastern coast of North America to Iceland, Greenland, and northern Europe, anywhere there is a tributary leading to the North Atlantic Ocean and Baltic Sea.
+Sea-running Atlantic Salmon are found from the Arctic Circle to Portugal, from northern Quebec and the northeastern coast of North America to Iceland, Greenland, and northern Europe, anywhere there is a tributary leading to the North Atlantic Ocean and Baltic Sea.
 North American landlocked populations are found in Newfoundland and Labrador, Quebec, Michigan, Vermont and Maine.
 A stocked population exists in Trout Lake, Ontario.